hanneshapke/pyzillow/README.md

 ------
 This is a Python wrapper for [Zillow's API](http://www.zillow.com/howto/api/APIOverview.htm).

 Currrently it supports the GetDeepSearchResults and GetUpdatedPropertyDetails APIs.

 It allows you to directly convert an address/zipcode (GetDeepSearchResults API) or zillow id (GetUpdatedPropertyDetails API) into real estate data from the Zillow database.

 License
 ------
-BSD
+MIT

 Dependencies
 ------------